nebneuron/combinatorial_codes/README.md

 # Combinatorial Codes

-This package provides tools for manipulating combinatorial codes, including functions for computing homology and identifying obstructions.
+This package provides tools for manipulating combinatorial codes.
+This  includes  identifying obstructions to being convex codes.

 ## Installation